 Composition of electronic music in popular and artistic styles.
 Technical principles, history of the genre, and aesthetic considerations of electronic music.
 This course is co-listed with MUS 4190.
-Prerequisite(s): MUS 1112.
 An additional fee is associated with this course.

 MUS 5195 - Max and MSP (3)